Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: SpikeCP: Reliable Adaptive Set Classification

 \section{SpikeCP: Reliable Adaptive Set Classification}

 The adaptive point classifiers reviewed in the previous section are generally characterized by a positive reliability gap (see Fig. \ref{fig:overall}(a)), unless the underlying SNN classifier is well calibrated or unless the calibration data set is large enough to ensure a reliable estimate of the true accuracy.
 In this section, we introduce \emph{SpikeCP}, a novel inference methodology for adaptive classification that wraps around any pre-trained SNN model, guaranteeing the reliability requirement \eqref{relia} -- and hence a zero, or negative, reliability gap -- irrespective of the quality of the SNN classifier and of the amount of calibration data.
+In the next section we discuss how to potentially improve the performance of SpikeCP by training tailored SNN models.